alex-colclough/securitytool/README.md

 # Assumptions

-You need to have api keys for virustotal, urlscan.io, and Cisco Talos for this to work properly.
+You need to have api keys for `virustotal`, `urlscan.io`, and `Cisco Talos` for this to work properly.

 # Usage